shopware5/shopware/UPGRADE-5.3.md

 ### Captcha

-Captchas are now configurable via backend and can be added using a dependency injection container tag.
+Captchas are now configurable via backend and can be added using the `captcha` dependency injection container tag.

 ```xml
 <service id="shopware.captcha.recaptcha" class="SwagReCaptcha\ReCaptcha">